How to manage your mortgage on parental leave: Tips for reducing the financial strain

 • Pausing your payments altogether for a period of time

-• Moving to an interest-only loan
+• Switching to interest-only payments

 Your lender may have qualifying criteria for these options, so it's worth finding out about your options early.